Make your Clipchamp videos accessible to people with disabilities

 Include a unique and descriptive video title

-To review the titles of your videos, select My content > Videos.
+To review the titles of your videos, in OneDrive select My files > Videos.

 People who are blind, have low vision, or a reading disability rely on video titles to navigate.
 For example, by skimming or using a screen reader, they can quickly scan through a list of video titles and go right to the one they want.